gicentre/elm-vegalite/docs/helloWorlds/README.md

-# Multiple Elm-Vega Visualizations in a Single Document
+# Multiple elm-vegaLite visualizations in a single document

 ## 1. Create HTML/JavaScript page to receive multiple specifications from Elm

-In many cases you may wish to embed more than one visualization created by elm-vega inside a single page.
+In many cases you may wish to embed more than one visualization created by elm-vegaLite inside a single page.
 The template to do this can be very similar to the simple [HelloWorld](../helloWorld/README.md) example.
 The difference being that instead of a single `<div>` into which a visualization is inserted, you provide a sequence of `<div>` containers each with some unique id.